Pratikshaargulewar/Email_application/README.md

 # Email_application
-This is Email Generator Application in java
+This is Email Generator Application in java <br>
 In this Application the task to generate email accounts for new hires....